NoahHodgson/nlp-final/README.md

 ![Averages from Prewar and Postwar](/results/resultsZel1.png) Now if we take the sentences including Zelensky out of the articles, we get this. ![Averages from Prewar and Postwar](/results/resultsZel2.png) For the the first pre-war result, taking Zelensky out of the story made the article less negative, while other numbers barely fluctuated.
-For the second pre-war one, it because less positive and negative and more compound.
+For the second pre-war one, it became less positive and negative and more compound.
 For the third one, it remained mostly the same with only a slight decrease in positivity<br><br>On the post war side, the first article became more positive and more negative.
 The second one became more negative and less positive.
 The third